iylim/react-oauth/README.md

     }
   }
 ```
+* This gets our token from the query and saves to to localStorage

 3. Logout
-* To logout a user we remove token.
+* To logout a user we remove token from localStorage.
 ```
  handleLogout = () => {
     localStorage.removeItem('token');